-Worries over student loan debt and healthcare costs are driving millennials to call for change — and to back Democratic candidate Bernie Sanders for the U.S. presidency.
+Worries over student loan debt and healthcare costs are driving youth to call for change — and to back Bernie Sanders for the U.S. presidency.

 Millennials in America do not like the establishment.
 Nor do they like Wall Street.
 If they were the only ones to vote for the next president of the United States, it would be Bernie Sanders.
 The other presidential candidates might as well go home.

 That’s what emerged from a poll we did for the launch of CentSai.com, a financial education platform targeting U.S. millennials.
 The survey of 2,287 people born between 1980 and 2000 showed just how concerned they are about student loans and health care.